Before accounting software, people had to do all of their accounting manually, using something called the accounting cycle.

 What does it mean to “adjust” a trial balance?

-Once you’ve double checked that you’ve recorded and added up all of your transactions properly, it’s time to make adjusting entries.
+Once you’ve double checked that you’ve recorded your debit and credit entries transactions properly and confirmed the account totals are correct, it’s time to make adjusting entries.

 Adjusting entries are all about making sure that your financial statements only contain information that is relevant to the particular period of time you’re interested in.

 There are four main types of adjustments you can make to your trial balance: